SetProtocol/STIPS/STIPS/STIP-009.md

 This feature will allow us to:
 + provide a standardized experience to SetToken owners that want to use the TokenSets UI to manage their Set
 + make previously bespoke SetToken management systems available to any TokenSets user
-+ improve the security tokensets-issued assets for Set holders by binding managers to smart-contract defined logics
++ improve the security of Tokensets-issued assets for Set holders by binding managers to smart-contract defined logics
 + introduce clearly defined roles for SetToken stakeholders and add the ability for SetToken managers to restrict Sets to a white-listed group of assets

 ## Background Information